superfaceai/docs/docs/guides/create-new-use-case.md

 The CLI creates `use_case_name.supr` file in current directory and links to it from the `superface/super.json`.

-The new profile will contain some example contetn and it will look similarly to this:
+The newly created profile will contain some example content, and it will look like this:

 ```hcl
 """